Thala254/alx-low_level_programming/0x08-recursion/README.md

 $ julien@ubuntu:~/0x08.
 Recursion$
 ```

-## Why is it so important to dream?
+## 1.Why is it so important to dream?
 Because, in my dreams we are together

 Write a function that prints a string in reverse.